ManishModak/parallax-connect-mobile/README.md

 **"Port already in use"**
 > Another program might be using port 8000.
 Close it or restart your computer.

+**"Local connection worked yesterday but not today"**
+> Your phone's WiFi MAC randomization may be interfering.
+See the [Troubleshooting Guide in SERVER_SETUP.md](SERVER_SETUP.md#-troubleshooting-local-connection-issues) for the fix.

 ---

 *Built with ❤️ for the Local AI Community.*